How to Self-Publish a Children’s Paperback Book

 1. Interior & paper type:

-The defaults in this section are already set and most likely may be what your want.
+The defaults in this section are already set and most likely may be what you want.
 I recommend Black & White interior with cream paper.
 White paper is too harsh on the eyes.

 2. Trim Size:

 This is the page size.
-5x8 inch and 6x9 inch are common sizes for paperbacks.
+5x8 inch and 6x9 inch are standard sizes for paperbacks.
 But you can choose whatever works for your type of book.